MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     ```
     OnAfterTestRun(CodeunitID : Integer;CodeunitName : Text[30];FunctionName : Text[128]; FunctionTestPermissions : TestPermissions; Success : Boolean)
     ```

+    The triggers for codeunit **130400 CAL Test Runner** and **130402 CAL Command Line Test Runner** will be updated for you during the data uprade.
+For more information, see [Resolving OnBeforeTestRun and OnAfterTestRun Trigger Errors When Converting a Database](Resolve-OnBeforeTestRun-OnAfterTestRun-Compile-Errors.md).
--   \(Optional\) If the old [!INCLUDE[navnow](includes/navnow_md.md)] application uses data encryption, export the encryption key file that it used for the data encryption.
+9.   \(Optional\) If the old [!INCLUDE[navnow](includes/navnow_md.md)] application uses data encryption, export the encryption key file that it used for the data encryption.

     For more information, see [How to: Export and Import Encryption Keys](how-to-export-and-import-encryption-keys.md).

--   If the old Microsoft Dynamics NAV application uses Payment Services for Microsoft Dynamics ERP, be aware that this is discontinued in [!INCLUDE[navnowlong_md](includes/navnowlong_md.md)].
+10. If the old Microsoft Dynamics NAV application uses Payment Services for Microsoft Dynamics ERP, be aware that this is discontinued in [!INCLUDE[navnowlong_md](includes/navnowlong_md.md)].

 ##  <a name="SQLBackup"></a> Task 1: Create a full SQL backup of the old database on SQL Server
  You must create a full backup of the old database in the SQL Server.
 Alternatively, you can make a copy of the old database and perform the upgrade tasks on the copy.